of EOPS (Extended Opportunity Programs and Services) is

 you to apply for EOPS during open application times if you meet the eligibility criteria above.
 Just follow these

 three easy steps and you'll be on your way:

 receive the Board of Governor's Fee Waiver (Method A or B).

 - Complete and

-the Student Services Building).
+submit the online EOPS application (info below).
 If you have attended

-another college, please submit an unofficial transcript for every college
+another college, please submit an official transcript for every college

 The application period has closed to enter for Spring 2017.
 The application period to enter for Fall 2017 will open in June.